« `html

 Beyond natural aging, several anatomical factors contribute to this tired appearance.
 The bony structure of the orbit, heredity, and skin quality vary from person to person and explain why some patients develop these signs earlier than others.
 The loosening of the orbicular muscle, which surrounds the eye, also contributes to the formation of bags and loss of firmness.

 At the same time, certain external elements accelerate this process: sun exposure without protection, tobacco, chronic stress, and lack of sleep act as aggravating factors.
 Skin dehydration and seasonal allergies can also temporarily accentuate the appearance of dark circles.
 It is important to understand that these signs do not always reflect your true state of fatigue or your actual age.
-A consultation with a specialized surgeon will allow precise identification of the causes of your tired eye and discussion of solutions adapted to your personal situation.
+A consultation with a specialized oculoplastic surgeon will allow precise identification of the causes of your tired eye and discussion of solutions adapted to your personal situation.

 Non-surgical solutions to rejuvenate the gaze